pylnata/recipies-app/README.md

 Lives here: https://recipies-react-app.herokuapp.com/

-This simple project was developed by me in order to polish React Hooks usage, including creation of  custom hooks.
+This simple project was developed by me in order to polish React Hooks usage and Typescript with CRA app.
 Also I use redux-observable, that I found really helpful here.

 And also this project covered partially with unit tests.
 I found a solution to test functional components with hooks using enzyme shallow mode and mocking hooks.